 NBA Game Summary - Golden State at Portland

-Portland, OR (Sports Network) - Baron Davis and Troy Murphy recorded double- doubles as the Golden State Warriors extended their season-high winning streak to seven games with a 104-102 victory over Portland at the Rose Garden.
+Portland, OR (Sports Network) - Baron Davis notched 12 points, 14 assists and 10 rebounds, as the Golden State Warriors qualified for the postseason for the first time since 1994 with a 120-98 victory over the Portland Trail Blazers at the Rose Garden.